Do I need a cover letter? Is it important? What if the job offer doesn’t require a cover letter? Read this guide to find

 Pro Tip: If you’re not living in Victorian England, don’t start a cover letter with “Dear Sir or Madam.”

 Done with the header and greeting?
 Now it’s time for the meat and potatoes.
 The main body of the letter.

 How to get it right?

 Go for the three paragraph cover letter format:

-Want to learn more about best professional cover letter formats?
-Read our guide: Cover Letter Formats: A Complete How-To Guide [10+ Examples]
+Want to learn more about best professional cover letter formatting?
+Read our guide: Cover Letter Format: A Complete How-To Guide [10+ Examples]

 Now, have a look at a quick breakdown of the cover letter main body.